atolye15/checklist/checklists/essentials-of-ui-style-guide.md

 title: Essentials of UI Style Guide
 category: Design
 date: "2020-03-10"
-tags: ['components', 'style-guide', 'buttons', 'colors', 'icons', 'typography', 'font']
+tags: ['components', 'style-guide', 'buttons', 'colors', 'icons', 'typography']
-description: After wireframing there comes UI design and every UI needs a style guide.
-Essential checklist for Essentials of UI Style Guide.
+description: After wireframing there comes the UI design and every UI needs a style guide.
+Essential checklist for Essentials of UI Style Guide, be sure to have these on your style guide!
 ---

 - [ ] Color Palette